j19sch/j19sch.github.io/posts/2025/20250114-benchmarking-counterstring-implementations-in-typescript.md

 text = text + pip.repeat(target - text.length);
 ```

-What I find interesting about this implemenation is the condition: comparing `text.length + pos.toString().length + 1` to `target`.
+What I find interesting about this implementation is the condition: comparing `text.length + pos.toString().length + 1` to `target`.
 This only makes sense when you realize that `pos.toString().length + 1` is the length of next element you plan to add to the counterstring.
 So `text.length + pos.toString().length + 1` is the length of our counterstring after adding the next element.
 If that's still smaller than the `target`, we add it.
 If it's not, we do something else, which I'll cover in a later section.

-I think PerlClip's way of implementing this loop is significantly harder to understand than the implemenation I describe at the start of this section.
+I think PerlClip's way of implementing this loop is significantly harder to understand than the implementation I describe at the start of this section.
 The reason for that is that the condition in the `while` (or in the `if` in the Perl version) only makes sense, once you understand the rest of the function and return to the condition.
 I'm not sure if this anti-pattern has a name.
 If not, I'd name it used-before-meaningful or something.

 ### Recursion

 In EvilTester's blog post "[Testing Related Code Katas](https://www.eviltester.com/blog/eviltester/programming/2019-02-27-programming-katas-for-testers/)" he lists a number of programming exercises based on counterstrings.
-The sixht one tells you to *"find a different implementation approach e.g. if you used recursion change it to do something else, if you didn’t use recursion try that, if you were reversing strings try doing it without reversing strings"*.
+The sixth one tells you to *"find a different implementation approach e.g. if you used recursion change it to do something else, if you didn’t use recursion try that, if you were reversing strings try doing it without reversing strings"*.

 So I did: